exasim-project/opi/README.md

 # Adding your Package

-Adding a package to the list is simple.
+Adding a package to the index is simple.
 Fork this repository, and add the package meta data as a json file to pck/<your_package>/<your_package>.json.

 An example is given below